Skip to content

 We parked at Mount Tsukuba Tsutsujigaoka Parking Lot and started our hike from Mitsuiya Sightseeing (Gama Cave / Gamaland).
 It was still dark when we started our hike but we took the stairs near the vending machines.

-5:05 – We started our hike.
-The trail was well maintained and it will be hard to get lost even if it’s dark as long as you have a headlamp because there are signs, but it’s mostly in Japanese so you just have to remember the Kanji for it.
-You want to follow the sign for 女体山頂 / Nyotai Summit.
+5:05 – We started our hike, and the trail was well maintained.
+It would be hard to get lost even in the dark as long as you have a headlamp, since there are plenty of signs — although most of them are in Japanese, so it helps to remember the kanji.
+You’ll want to follow the signs for 女体山頂 / Nyotai Summit.

-– We reached Benkei Hut.
-It’s a nice place to rest but we were in a hurry to get to the summit so we won’t miss the sunrise.
-I think I would start our hike earlier next time because I prefer to go slower and enjoy the view more next time.
+05:43 – We reached Benkei Hut.
+It’s a nice place to rest, but we were in a hurry to get to the summit so we wouldn’t miss the sunrise.
+Next time, I think I’d start the hike earlier because I’d prefer to go slower and enjoy the view more.

 06:15 – We finally reached the first peak , 女体山頂 / ニョタイサンチョウ / Nyotaisancho “Female Body Peak”, just in time for sunrise.
 I am so glad we didn’t miss it and we had enough time to admire the twilight.
 Nyotai (877 masl) is a little bit higher than the other peak, 男体山頂 / ナンタイサンチョウ / Nantaisancho “Male Body Peak” (871 masl).

-You would think Japan will name the higher one male and the lower one female based on Japanese traditional male dominance culture but some say that they probably couldn’t tell the precise difference in the old days and based it on the shape of the peaks.
+You’d think Japan would name the higher peak male and the lower one female based on traditional male-dominant culture — but some say they probably couldn’t determine the precise height difference in the old days, so the names were based more on the shape and character of the peaks instead.

-The shape of the mountain represents masculinity and femininity, the western peak is high and steep, and is called the male god (Mt.
-Nantai), so it “cannot be climbed.”
-The eastern peak (Mt.
-Nyotai) is surrounded by rocky mountains on all sides, and the ascent and descent are also steep, but there are many springs beside the path, and they bubble up constantly in summer and winter… It gives life so that’s why it’s called the female peak?
-I haven’t really found a site with good explanation, only speculations.
+The mountain shapes are said to represent masculinity and femininity.
+The western peak is higher and steeper and is called the male god (Mt.
+Nantai), and in the past it was believed that it “could not be climbed.”
+Meanwhile, the eastern peak (Mt.
+Nyotai) is surrounded by rocky terrain on all sides.
+Although the ascent and descent are also steep, there are many springs along the path, constantly bubbling up in both summer and winter.
+Because it nurtures and gives life, it is believed to embody femininity — which is why it is called the female peak.

-But apparently when surveying technology developed and measurements were taken, it turned out that Mt.
-Nyotai was higher.
-But it was too late because they already named the peaks.
-Yikes, I bet that didn’t sit well with some Japanese men back in the old days.
+Apparently, when surveying technology improved and accurate measurements were finally taken, it turned out that Mt.
+Nyotai was actually higher.
+But by then, the peaks had already been named — so it was too late to change them.
+Yikes… I bet that didn’t sit very well with some Japanese men back in the old days.

 Personally I like the view better in Nyotai.
 If you’re going for the sunrise I highly suggest you watch it from there.